Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: The Measurement Model

 \subsection{Measurement Equations}

 The twelve components that make up the state vector can be separated into four sections.
-Each section, which is made up of three components, describes one aspect of the pose of the target satellite, ENVISAT.
+Each section, which is made up of three components, describes one aspect of the relative pose of the target satellite, ENVISAT.

 It should be noted that the complete simulation uses 18 states for the propagation of absolute states, such as the position and velocity of the chaser's orbit with respect to the ECI frame.
 The relative position of the target and chaser's centers of mass, the center of mass's relative velocity, MRPs, and the angular velocities are the four main elements that need to be monitored.

-In order to compare the predicted measurements with the actual measurements acquired from the camera system during the filter update stage, it is important to assess the marker locations based on the projected state.
+In order to compare the expected measurements with the actual measurements acquired from the camera system during the filter update stage, it is important to assess the marker locations based on the projected state.
 Let \( \mathbf{u} \) be the position vector of the center of mass of the chaser in relation to the center of mass of ENVISAT.
-Each marker's measurements are determined separately using the formula below:

 The target's reference frame, which is determined by the available CAD model of ENVISAT, is where the marker position vector \( \mathbf{v}_i \) is first expressed.
-After that, this vector is multiplied by the rotation matrix \( \mathbf{\Gamma} \) to move to the chaser's reference frame.
-Lastly, a straightforward vector difference is used to calculate each marker's position measurement with respect to the chaser.
-Each vector\( {\mathbf{z}}_i \) represents the position measurement of a marker relative to the chaser's center of mass.
-This equation indicates that the measurement model couples translation and rotational states.
-Fig. \ref{fig:hocam} shows how the vectors are arranged in the measurement equations [\citen{phdthesis}].
+After that, this vector is multiplied by the rotation matrix \( \mathbf{\Gamma} \), obtained by the estimated MRP components of the state vector, to create the chaser's reference frame.
+Lastly, a straightforward vector difference is used to calculate each marker's position measurement with respect to the chaser as following.

+where \( {\mathbf{z}}_i \) represents the position measurement of a marker relative to the chaser's center of mass.
+Thus, this equation indicates that the measurement model couples translation and rotational states.
+Fig. \ref{fig:hocam} shows how the vectors are arranged in the measurement equations in a simplified representation of the satellite to help visual understanding \cite{phdthesis}.